cosmo-octopus/PushSwap/README.md

 The **Push_Swap** project aims to sort a set of integers using a specific set of instructions on two stacks.
 This program generates a sequence of push_swap instructions to achieve the desired sorting.

-> :warning: **Note:** Understand all code before using it; copying without comprehension is detrimental.

 ## Instruction Set

 The following instructions are utilized for sorting: